Guin-Kiwi/EasyPass/README.md

 The application validates all user input to ensure data integrity and a smooth user experience.

-When the user chooses a difficulty of the generated password, the program checks if the entered password corresponds to the requirements and if its not, an error occurs and the input is requested again.

-- **User Login Check**
+# User Login Check

-When the user enters a login name, the program checks for a .txt file with their username, if there is no file the system creates an error that there is no account with that name and prompts them to create a new login
+When the user enters a login name, the program checks for a .txt file with their username.
+If there is no file, the system informes the user and prompts them to create a new login.

 	`space for code`

-- **Password check:**

-When the user enters a password, the program checks if the input corresponds to the chosen requirements level.
-This ensures only valid password generation.

-	`space for code`

-- **Account check:**
+# Password validation:

-When entering an account credentials the program checks if the account (including password) already exists, and if so suggests an update of the password:
+The program checks if the entered password corresponds to the requirements and if its not, an error occurs and the input is requested again.

-	`space for code`

-- **Password validation**

 The password must meet all the requirements in order to be valid as a password
 1. minimum 4 characters
 2. contain no spaces

+	`space for code`

+# Password strength requirements:

-- **Password strength requirements:** Depending on how many of the requirements the password is fulfilling, we deem it weak, medium or strong.
+Depending on how many of the requirements the password is fulfilling, we deem it weak, medium or strong.

   Requirements:
 1. At least one lowercase letter